sharvaree1921/Multipitch-Detection-in-Harmonium-Accompaniment/README.md

 ## Project Organization
 The project contains the following:
-1. Harmonium-solo_recordings_with_annotations.zip: Compressed folder containing xx harmonium-solo recordings, organized raag-wise along with their annotated multipitch tracks
+1. Harmonium-solo_recordings_with_annotations.zip: Compressed folder containing harmonium-solo recordings, organized raag-wise along with their annotated multipitch tracks
 2. Octave_Notes.zip: Compressed folder containing recordings of 12 notes of the middle octave from the Harmonium of the musician (Jignesh)

 ## Harmonium Multipitch Dataset